ArchipelagoMW/Archipelago/worlds/dst/docs/en_Don't Starve Together.md

 ## Is this compatible with other Don't Starve Together mods?

-This should be compatible with other Don't Starve Together mods.
+This should be compatible with most other Don't Starve Together mods.
 Modded items will not be shuffled and will be craftable as normal.

+Known incompatibilities:
+- [API] Gem Core: May cause some issues with the crafting menu

 ## Can this be played in multiplayer?